THE-ARCHPRIEST/the-archpriest/README.md

  I have very low social energy and often fall quiet or go afk, keep that in mind.
 I'm also slow to answer in general ...

- Somewhat a hypersharing yumeshipper, i really love william afton/springtrap...
+ Somewhat a hypersharing poly yumeshipper, i really love william afton/springtrap...

 I'm french but more comfortable w/ english :-)

 Idc for C+H, i'll simply move away if i dont wanna sit w ppl lol

 I like.
 Fnaf!
 Alot!
+Into the Pit, FNAF 1 to 5.. ect ect..
+I've been into fnaf since i was a wee kid LOL.
 Majoras mask, Vocaloid content, Some roblox games (i'm too lazy to name them), Minecraft (horror mods and args! my beloved!)

 Special niche interest mentions ; i like Sonic X, Utopia (THE BRITISH SERIE!!) , Sims 2, Papa's pizzeria games, Pet Society...
 These are all very dear to me..
 Hmu if you like them too..